When you show an author description or bio at the end of your blog posts, you:

 - Show a top authors widget.

-My own rating for this plugin is four and half stars:
+The rating we gave this plugin as a result of this review was four and half stars:

 2. Starbox